 Rotorua has plenty of things to do, and to be honest, taking the Skyline Gondola wasn’t on my original list for my 2 days in the North Island tourist town.
 I am, however, glad I took the gondola as I enjoyed the views as well as do some luging on what became a great, fun-filled afternoon.

 Skyline operates two gondolas, one on Bob’s Peak in Queenstown (convenient for your afternoon bungy with AJ Hackett), and one on Mount Ngongotaha in Rotorua.
-I’ve taken both of them, and loved both experiences.
-And of course, both trips were linked to some adventure action – Queenstown’s gondola took me to the bungy 400m above town, and in Rotorua, we enjoyed the views luging down the mountain.
+I’ve taken both of them and loved both experiences.
+And of course, both trips were linked to some adventure action – Queenstown’s gondola took me to the bungy 400m above the town, and in Rotorua, we enjoyed the views luging down the mountain.

 Rotorua Skyline gondola

 Skyline Rotorua is essentially a cable car and takes you up to the top of Mt Ngongotaha.
 The trip is in cabins that fit 4 people.
 For the vertigo sufferers amongst you, it’s not actually a scary ride.
 And once at the top, the views are stunning!

 Things to do on top of Mt Ngongotaha